IT ALL COMES BACK TO CULTURE!

 WHAT IS CULTURE?

 We do not even realize it, but culture is so important in developing who we are.
 It is also significant in how we perceive and interpret the world we live in.
 We understand the surface of culture, but 9 times out of 10 we are not even aware exactly how much we are affected by the culture we grow up in.

-Professor Edgar Schein from xxx gives a great picture of organizational culture.
+Professor Edgar Schein, a professor emeritus at the MIT Sloan School of Management, gives a great picture of organisational culture.
 He explains culture as an iceberg.
 His metaphor makes it easy to understand the workings of culture in every arena where culture exists … that means literally every arena where two or more people are in community, for example: couples, families, businesses, organizations, churches, neighbourhoods, cities, nations, ethnicities, parts of the world etc.

 I want to present and explain how culture is described in the iceberg metaphor.
-Below is a picture of an iceberg and some explanation taken from Edgar Schein’s organizational culture (Schein, E. Organisational Culture.
-Xxx).
+Below is a picture of an iceberg and some explanation taken from Edgar Schein’s organisational culture [Schein, E. (2017).
+Organisational Culture.
+New Jersey: Wiley.].

 The largest part of the iceberg